-The “no brown M&Ms” clause became a national news story after an “incident” at Colorado State University.
+The “no brown M&Ms” clause became a national news story after an “incident” at University of Southern Colorado (now Colorado State University-Pueblo).
 The national press told a story of unacceptable behavior from the band, and how they caused $85,000 worth of damage to the arena.

 David Lee Roth remembers it a bit differently:

 The folks in Pueblo, Colorado, at the university, took the contract rather kinda casual.
 They had one of these new rubberized bouncy basketball floorings in their arena.
 They hadn’t read the contract, and weren’t sure, really, about the weight of this production; this thing weighed like the business end of a 747.

 I came backstage.
 I found some brown M&M’s, I went into full Shakespearean “What is this before me?” . . . you know, with the skull in one hand . . . and promptly trashed the dressing room.
 Dumped the buffet, kicked a hole in the door, twelve thousand dollars’ worth of fun.